KoalaTeaSoftware/koalateasoftware/docs/concepts/istqb.md

 This is what Quality Control (AKA testing) tries to do.
 :::

-The following may seem a little pedantic, but getting a grip on them can be of help.
+The following may seem a little pedantic, but getting a grip on them can be of help too.
 The age-old [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) ideas can be relevant here.
-For example, in UAT, it is probably going to be enough for the person with their hands on the SUT to describe the _failure_ (along with how they detected it - _steps to repeat_), whereas, it is going to be likely that developers (or architects) will be able to detect the _error_, and fix the _fault_.
+For example, in UAT, it is probably going to be enough for the person with their hands on the SUT to describe the _failure_ (along with how they detected it - _expected .vs. actual_ and _steps to repeat_), whereas, it is going to be likely that developers (or architects) will be able to detect the _error_, and prevent recurrence of the _failure_ (probably by fixing the _fault_).

 ::: tip Error / Mistake
 What goes on in a person's head.
-For example, they could fail to understand a business requirement, or they could fail to get a good grip on dependencies in the code that they are writing, or all sort of other things.
+For example, they could fail to understand a business requirement, or they could fail to get a good grip on dependencies in the code that they are writing, or who knows what?.
 :::

 ::: tip Defect / Fault